mward29/python-k8sclient/README.md

 Python 2.7 and later.

 ## Notes
-Based on Kubernetes 1.1.3. v1.json modified slightly to replace "type": "any" with "type": "string".
+Based on Kubernetes 1.1.3.
+Should be a fully functional python interface to the Kubernetes API. v1.json modified slightly to replace "type": "any" with "type": "string".
 Not fully tested but is working quite well to this point.

 ## Setuptools
 You can install the bindings via [Setuptools](http://pypi.python.org/pypi/setuptools).